yuanxizhang/yuanxizhang.github.io/_posts/2018-10-19-make_a_cli_ruby_gem_with_bundler.markdown

 end
 ```

-Step 4: Build a book class in book.rb, the book class has three attributes: title, url, and topic.
+Step 4: Build a book class to make new books in book.rb.
+The book object has three attributes: title, url, and topic. the data type for a book's title and url is string, the book's topic is an instance of the Topic class, the book belongs to that topic.

 ```
 class NoStarchPress::Book